akashnag/ash/CONTRIBUTING.md

 # Contribution Guidelines

 This section contains the list of known bugs and features that are on the roadmap for implementation.
-If you want to contribute to this project, please start here:
+If you want to contribute to this project, please start here.
+If you want to contribute, please consider contributing in the following order:

-## Known bugs
-- Syntax highlighting is broken
+1. Major issues to be resolved
+1. Major changes required
+1. New features to be implemented

+## Major issues to be resolved

+1. Performance is unacceptable when both word-wrap and syntax-highlighting are turned on

+## Major changes required

+1. Implement a borderless *Frame* widget which can house other widgets (including Editors).
+Currently, only windows can contain other widgets.
+1. TabNode currently can host only editors; must be able to handle a Frame.

-## Features to be implemented
+## New features to be implemented

-- Syntax highlighting for common languages
-- Git integration
-- View a list of files recently opened
+1. Dockable project-explorer, search, etc. like Visual Studio Code, subject to screen-space*
+1. Integrated terminal*
+1. Command palette
-- Auto-completion/Suggestions
+1. Auto-completion/Suggestions
-- Plugin system
+1. Plugin system
-- Macros
+1. Macros
-- Command palette
+1. Porting to Windows 10+

+\* <i>Requires implementation of the Frame widget first</i>
-If you find any issue, please report it first and then consider if you can solve it yourself.
-If so, please make a PR.

-If you can help with implementing any of the features above, please make a PR, or contact me on [Gitter](https://gitter.im/akashnag/ash) for more information.
+If you find any issue, please report it first before submitting a PR.
+If you can help with implementing any of the features above (prioritize issues and major changes, before moving on to new features), please submit a PR, or contact me on [Gitter](https://gitter.im/akashnag/ash) for more information.

 ## Project Struture

 The source code for the project is in the `/ash/src` folder.
 It uses the curses library to perform all screen-drawing functions.
 The project contains the following packages:

 1. `ash`: the root package
 2. `ash.core`: contains the back-end of the application
 3. `ash.gui`: containst the front-end of the application
 4. `ash.formatting`: contains all color, syntax-highlighting, etc. related modules
 5. `ash.utils`: contains all miscellaneous modules

-The entry point for the application is `/ash/src/ash.py`.
+The entry point for the application is `/ash/src/ash.py`